civilservicelgbt/civilservicelgbt.github.io/_publications/2024-02-27-mentoring-induction.md

 ## Publication description

 This document includes videos and transcripts of induction materials for the Civil Service LGBT+ mentoring programme.
+Watch these videos or read the transcripts if you are considering participating in the mentoring programme to learn how it works and how to make the most of it.

-More detailed information is available on our website:
+More detailed, written information is available on our website:

 - [About the programme](/mentoring/about-the-programme)
 - [Advice and resources for mentees](/publication/resources-for-mentees)